amruthank/Google-Calendar-Events/README.md

 4. showMyEvents API display all the calendar events created by the user.

-Above APIs are the back-end APIs used for the create,delete,edit and show all google calendar events.
+Above APIs are the back-end APIs used to create,delete,edit and show all google calendar events.

 Django 1.9 and python 2.7